calliope-project/calliope/docs/advanced/mode.md

 The `spores_score` is the cost class against which the model optimises in the generation of SPORES.
 The recommended approach is to initialise it in your model definition for all technologies and locations that you want to limit within the scope of finding alternatives.
 Technologies at locations with higher scores will be penalised in the objective function, so are less likely to be chosen.
-In the [national scale example model][national-scale-example-model], this would look something like:
+In the [national scale example model](../examples/national_scale/index.md), this would look something like:

 ```yaml
 tech_groups: